microsoft/OSPO/repository_cohorts/framework/docs/index.md

 | **LOW CONTRIBUTOR GROWTH**   | Stadiums         | Toys            |

 For repository cohorts, we have taken these ideas and modified them to work with easily available repository metadata.
-Additionally, we have adding a category of "middle" or "mid" repositories that are not quite one of those four but some where in between them.
-We also have a "missing data" Nadia cohort for when we lack the repository metadata needed.
+We have also added a category of "middle" or "mid" repositories that are not quite one of those four but some where in between them.
+There is also a "missing data" Nadia cohort for when we lack the repository metadata needed to calculate a Nadia cohort.

-#### Metadata thresholds or Nadia community cohorts
+#### Metadata thresholds for Nadia community cohorts
-The metadata thresholds used for the Nadis cohort group are based on a combination of community size, stargazer count, and ratio of stargazers vs. commiter count.
+The metadata thresholds used for what we are calling Nadia cohorts is based on a combination of community size, stargazer count, and ratio of stargazers vs. committer count.

 |                              | ratioStargazersVsCommitters > 2 | ratioStargazersVsCommitters < 2 |